CIT28/files/w10/ps2p4.md

     - Have it create the DBML markup and the copy that into https://dbdiagram.io/
     - Arrange the tables so they are easy to view the relationships
     - Take a printscreen, name the file erd.png (or whatever file extension you want)
-    - Upload (like I showed in the attendance you can just drag the file into the ps2/connect folder)
+    - Upload (like I showed in the attendance you can just drag the file into the ps2/donut folder)
     - In your README.md, place this at the bottom of your file ![image info](erd.png) Yes this does show as a broken link when you are viewing the markdown file here, make sure you does show up.
     - Update the filename as needed and commit with message:
         - **COMMIT MESSAGE - "ERD image file created"**

 ## Grading
 -This is how I will grade your work:
-1. Did you provide the correct commit history URL for the connect folder
+1. Did you provide the correct commit history URL for the ps2 folder
     - 5 points
 2. Did you do all the commits required for this work
-    - 20 points
+    - 15 points
 3. Did you have all the queries in the schema.sql file
     - make sure you don't include notes in your sql file
     - does the schema you created meet the requirements
-    - 25 points
+    - 35 points
-4. Did you create the powp3.txt include all the required output
+4. Did you create the powp4.txt include all the required output
-    - 15 points
+    - 5 points
 5. Did you include all the required content in the README.md file
     - 25 points
 6. Correctly created and upload the ERD image file into your README.md file
     - 10 points
-    No solution video for this work, but I will record one for the Thursday night submission.
-Once you submit I will give you feedback and you can update your schema before Thursday and get any points you missed here.
-Based on your changes you will need to update your ERD
+7. After submitting your work, watch the solution video and then make any changes needed and update your README.md with a new sub heading My Grade and then based on the work you completed and how it compared to mine give you self a grade.
+    - If you feel you solution was better or how your approach was different you can discuss that in this part of your work.
+The more justifiy your grade the more likely I would agree.
+Update your ERD as needed based on your changes.
+    - 10 points
+        - **COMMIT MESSAGE - "my grade"**
+        - ADDED AFTER SOLUTION VIDEO - Then resubmit your commit history again for this assignment, you will have 2 submission for this item.
 - Work submitted after the due date will be reduced by 25 points.
 If you completed all the requirements above, but submitted after the due date you will get 75 points (100 - 25) on this work.